awsdocs/aws-cdk-guide/v2/work-with.md

 ```
 // Instantiate default Bucket
-const bucket = new s3.Bucket(this, 'MyBucket');
+const bucket = new s3.Bucket(this, 'amzn-s3-demo-bucket');

 // Instantiate Bucket with bucketName and versioned properties
-const bucket = new s3.Bucket(this, 'MyBucket', {
+const bucket = new s3.Bucket(this, 'amzn-s3-demo-bucket', {
-  bucketName: 'my-bucket',
+  bucketName: 'amzn-s3-demo-bucket',
    versioned: true,
 });

 // Instantiate Bucket with websiteRedirect, which has its own sub-properties
-const bucket = new s3.Bucket(this, 'MyBucket', {
+const bucket = new s3.Bucket(this, 'amzn-s3-demo-bucket', {
   websiteRedirect: {host: 'aws.amazon.com'}});
 ```